nestybox/sysbox-ee/docs/user-guide/kind.md

 There it is!

-This is cool because you've just used a simple Dockefile to preload inner pod images into your K8s nodes.
+This is cool because you've just used a simple Dockerfile to preload inner pod images into your K8s nodes.

 When you deploy pods using the nginx image, the image won't need